wipeautcrafter/jscolorpicker/DOCUMENTATION.md

   setFormat(format: ColorFormat, update?: boolean): void }

-declare interface PickerConfig {
+interface PickerConfig {
   /**
-   * Specifies the theme for the color picker.
-   * If set to null, the theme is inferred from data attributes on the element.
+   * Determines the appearance of the toggle element, either as a button, an input field or nothing at all.
    */
-  theme: 'dark' | 'light' | null
-  /**
-   * Determines the appearance of the toggle element, either as a button or an input field.
-   */
-  toggleStyle: 'button' | 'input'
+  toggleStyle: 'button' | 'input' | 'hidden'
-  /**
-   * Duration of the toggle animation in milliseconds.
-   */
-  animationDuration: number
   /**
    * The default initial color.
    */